-&lt;sup>3Daniel et al. (2019) employ the workhorse recursive dynamic asset pricing model consisting of a discrete-time decision tree with a finite horizon extended to allow for Epstein-Zin preferences and generate optimal carbon dioxide price paths based on probabilistic assumptions about climate damages.
+2Daniel et al. (2019) employ the workhorse recursive dynamic asset pricing model consisting of a discrete-time decision tree with a finite horizon extended to allow for Epstein-Zin preferences and generate optimal carbon dioxide price paths based on probabilistic assumptions about climate damages.
 They argue that it is optimal to have a high price today that is expected to decline over time as the 'insurance' value of mitigation declines and technological change makes emission cuts cheaper.

-&lt;sup>4For learning and optimal climate policy, see also Kelly and Kolstad (1999) and Kelly and Tan (2015).
+3For learning and optimal climate policy, see also Kelly and Kolstad (1999), Kelly and Tan (2015) and van Wijnbergen and Willems (2015).